MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 - Provide a short introduction to frame your guidelines.
 If you have broader business or digital resource use policy, link to it if it applies to SharePoint sites as well.

 **Sample text:**</br>
-*A SharePoint site is designed to be a powerful tool for team collaboration and communication.
-Our [enter your IT/productivity service org] administers the Microsoft 365 service your site is built on.
+*A SharePoint site is designed to be a powerful tool for team collaboration and communication. [enter your IT/productivity service org] administers the Microsoft 365 service your site is built on.
 The goal is to make it easy to accomplish your business goals.*</br>

-*Here are some things to keep in mind as you work with your SharePoint sites.Refer to (insert your orgs name) business resource use policy.
+*Here are some things to keep in mind as you work with your SharePoint sites.
+Refer to [**insert your organizations name**] business resource use policy.
 These policies apply to all SharePoint site usage.*

 ## ![Alt image text](media/document.png "Guidelines") General guidelines